 Some of history’s most critical thinkers have preferred to visit the United Kingdom.

-Still not clear about ‘Why UK for Study?’
+Still not clear about ‘Why Study in UK, Not a great option ?’
 Then let’s jump to the analytics part, one in every four world leaders attended university in the United Kingdom, so you can be sure you’re in the ideal spot in the UK if you want to do great things.
 In addition, for the humanities stream in class XII, a minimum academic record of 65 percent and above will be required, and for the Science/Commerce stream in class XII, a minimum academic record of 70 – 80 percent and above will be required.
 Students with a grade point average of less than 60% can enroll in Foundations and Diploma programs.

 The United Kingdom is an intriguing mix of civilizations and modern thought, bonded by a strong feeling of identity and heritage.
 As an international student, you’ll be able to take advantage of a variety of exciting experiences, including the ability to travel to exotic areas and meet new people.
 Because the UK is a global metropolis, you’ll find that many UK customs are already familiar to you, and you’ll settle in faster than you think.